 Children will normally be admitted to the reception year in the September following their fourth birthday.
-In line with the Admissions Code (2014), a parent of a child whose fifth birthday falls between 1st September 2023 and 31st March 2024 may request that they defer their child's entry to the Reception year until later in the school year, where they have been offered a place to start before they are of compulsory school age.
+In line with the Admissions Code (2021), a parent can defer their child's entry to the Reception year until later in the school year, where they have been offered a place to start before they are of compulsory school age.
 Where entry is deferred, the school will hold the place for that child and not offer it to another child.
-However, entry cannot be deferred later than the term after the child's fifth birthday, when they reach compulsory school age.
-For children born between 1st April and 31st August, their place may not be deferred beyond the beginning of the final term of the school year for which it was made.
+However, entry cannot be deferred beyond the point the child reaches compulsory school age nor beyond the beginning of the final term of the reception year.
 A parent can also request that their child attends part-time until he/she reaches compulsory school age.